Comparisons11 min read

 Security & Compliance

 Both platforms are SIPC-insured up to $500,000.
 Both use 256-bit encryption and two-factor authentication.
-Robinhood had a notable data breach in 2021 affecting roughly 7 million users, though it's implemented significant security upgrades since then.
+Robinhood had a notable data breach in 2021 affecting roughly 7 million users, though security improvements have been substantial since then.
 M1 hasn't had a comparable incident.

-Where M1 really pulls ahead: its cash accounts are FDIC-insured up to $5 million through partner banks.
-That's a substantial advantage over the standard $250K if you're parking serious cash — and a detail most comparison articles gloss right over.
+But here's what caught me off guard: M1's cash accounts are FDIC-insured up to $5 million through partner banks.
+That's a serious advantage over the standard $250K if you're parking real money — and a detail most comparisons skip right over.

 Winner: M1 Finance (FDIC coverage advantage, cleaner security track record)